DFRobot/DFRobot_BC20_Gravity/README.md

   /**
    * @fn getIntforString
    * @brief Send the command and get the number specified in the returned command
-   * @param CMD Set the number for commands
+   * @param CMD Set command to be parsed
    * @param basic The data to be analyzed
-   * @param n Get several data
+   * @param n The number of data to be obtained
    * @return uint8_t type
    */
   uint8_t getIntforString(String CMD,String basic,uint8_t n);